 "The next day the great crowd that had come for the Feast heard that Jesus was on his way to Jerusalem.
-They took palm branches and went out to meet him, shouting, 'Hosanna!
+They took palm branches and went out to meet him, shouting, 2 'Hosanna!
 Blessed is he who comes in the name of the Lord!
-Blessed is he who comes in the name of the Lord!
 Blessed is the King of Israel!'
 Jesus found a young donkey and sat upon it."
 (John 12: 12-14)

-The crowd was keen to welcome God's long-promised Messiah, but Jesus turned out not to be the sort of King they were looking for-he didn't ride into the city on a warhorse, prepared to subdue all their enemies.
+The crowd was keen to welcome God's long-promised Messiah, but Jesus turned out not to be the sort of King they were looking for-he didn't ride into the city on a war-horse, prepared to subdue all their enemies.
+He rode in humbly on a donkey.
 Jesus was the King of Love, and his kingdom was one of justice and peace and joy.
 In the space of only five days they were shouting for him to be crucified.
 Yet here was a King who loved them sufficiently to die to save them from their sins-and they couldn't or wouldn't see it.
 Lord, help me to understand your sacrifice for me.

 Give me the strength to respond by living a life of love and working for justice and peace for all.
+(Continue along this side of the church to find No. 3)